ianstormtaylor/slate/docs/walkthroughs/saving-and-loading-html-content.md

 * A `quote` block for quotes...
 * And `bold`, `italic` and `underline` formatting.

-By default, the `Html` serializer, knows nothing about our schema just like Slate itself.
+By default, the `Html` serializer knows nothing about our schema, just like Slate itself.
 To fix this, we need to pass it a set of `rules`.
 Each rule defines how to serialize and deserialize a Slate object.

 To start, let's create a new rule with a `deserialize` function for paragraph blocks.